 Origins of Sake

-The origins of sake go back around 2500 years, beginning with widespread cultivation of rice in Japan.
-Chinese historical accounts of Japan from the third century mention sake as a popular beverage among the Japanese, particularly when mourning the dead.
+The origin of sake goes back around 2500 years, beginning with widespread cultivation of rice in Japan.
+Chinese historical accounts of Japan from the third-century mention sake as a popular beverage among the Japanese, particularly when mourning the dead.
 Sake’s long-standing association with religion and ceremonies is further confirmed by historical records of Japan compiled during the Heian period (794-1185).
-During the Heian period, sake was produced mainly for the Imperial Court, to be savored by the emperor or used in ceremonies, and not popularly consumed.
+During the Heian period, sake was produced mainly for the Imperial Court, to be savoured by the emperor or used in ceremonies, and not popularly consumed.
 Historical accounts also detail the transition from using saliva to ferment the rice to koji mold.

 Sake became even more popular in the major cities of Edo, Kyoto and Osaka during the Edo period (1603-1868).
 Sake consumption in Edo reached annual levels of 54 litres per capita at the beginning of the eighteenth century.
 Recipes from the era suggest that inhabitants of Edo preferred heavy, sweet sake.
 Sake production spread around the country, resulting in greater regional variation, and was concentrated in the winter months when there is less risk of contamination, a tradition that continues to this day.

 A Typical Japanese brewer